DinDev3/Translate/README.md

 Arabic, Bulgarian, Catalan, Chinese (Simplified), Chinese (Traditional), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Irish, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Malay, Norwegian Bokmål, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Urdu, Vietnamese

 ## Extra functionalities that I developed in the app
+- Search functionality of words based on any part of the word in Display Phrases section.
+- Auto capitalization of words in add English: to make the database records appear clean.
+- Use of the IBM API to get all new languages when the Language Subscriptions page is open and write into the database.
+  - If new languages are added later, they will be added without requiring an update.
+  - This is helpful when the user opens that app for the first time as well.

 ## Considerations taken when designing the UI/ UX of the app